illus0r/kruglendar/readme.md

 * The script resides in [/src folder](https://github.com/illus0r/kruglendar-2016/tree/gh-pages/src)
 * Use the [SVG Crowbar bookmarklet](http://nytimes.github.io/svg-crowbar/) to save an `*.svg` file.
-* Kruglendar uses the [Bebas Neue font family](http://www.fontfabric.com/bebas-neue/), you have to install it beforehand.
+* Kruglendar uses the [Bebas Neue](http://www.fontfabric.com/bebas-neue/) and [Roboto](https://fonts.google.com/specimen/Roboto?selection.family=Roboto) fonts, you have to install them before generation.
 * Sometimes font size of dates renders smaller.
 To avoid this zoom your browser page as much as possible.
 * If you want to use webfonts, you must comment a line `draw();` in code and call it later from a js console: browser needs time to load webfonts.